Paulescu/text-embedding-evaluation/README.md

 ## Solution

+To evaluate a model for retrieval using a particular dataset we will

+1. Load the model and your dataset from HuggingFace, with
+    - questions
+    - contexts, and
+    - correct answers
+2. Embed the context into the Vector DB, in our case Qdrant.
+3. For each question retrieve the top `K` relevant documents from the Vector DB
+4.

+## Run the code

 1. Create an `.env` file and fill in the credentials to connect to the serverles Hopsworks Feature Store
     ```